Cuji12/SVG-Animation-Widget/README.md

 # CloudM-SVG-Animation-Widget
 A widget utilizing SVG animations designed to be easily configurable for manipulating text, image colours and more.

+## Implementation
+The project comes ready to run in the browser rather than being immediately able to copy and paste the SVG into your website.
+Ensure you're pulling in the Styles and JavaScript in your website before placing the SVG in there.
+The only code you need from index.html is everything contained within the SVG element.

 ## Configuring colours
 Modifying colours for elements that aren't images is done through the colours under :root in the CSS, the styles within that correspond to the elements.
 Just change the hex codes to modify the colours they're applying on the front-end.